microsoft/CSS-Exchange/docs/M365/Search-MailboxExtendedProperty.md

 ### Azure App registration

-For an overiew of permissions and consent in the Microsoft identity platform see: https://learn.microsoft.com/entra/identity-platform/permissions-consent-overview.
+For an overview of permissions and consent in the Microsoft identity platform see: https://learn.microsoft.com/entra/identity-platform/permissions-consent-overview.

 An example of Azure App registration to allow use of this script, using delegated access, is as follows: